TheRealSwayamShree/caramel/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contributing
-At this time, contributions are not being accepted.
+At this time, I am not accepting contributions.
 However, feel free to fork the repository and customize it for your own use.

 ## Contact
 For questions or feedback, reach out to the project maintainers via the GitHub repository.